-It all began in 1928 when a group of businessmen, feeling area youth needed a program to prepare them for adulthood started Troop 1.
+It all began in 1921 when a group of businessmen, feeling area youth needed a program to prepare them for adulthood started Troop 1.
 The troop organized as part of Chief Seattle Council.
 In 1928 Chief Seattle suggested the troop be chartered with Evergreen Area Council, however, there was already a Troop 1 in Everett, so the troop number was changed to 49, with sponsorship coming from the Alderwood PTA.
 In 1994, Evergreen Area Council merged with Mount Baker Council to form one council.

 There is not much recorded history known about Troop 49 until about 1948.